cmenedes/tile2wms/README.md

   * Writes the WMS response to the response of the original tile request.

 ### Configuration
-  * A default configuration `conf.json` is loaded from the project root
+  * A default configuration `conf.json` is loaded from the project root.
   * A custom configuration is specified as the environment variable `CONF=path/to/myconf.json`

 ### Install